-Tall statues of standing Golden Buddha on all four sides of the temple glowing amidst the candlelights cast a calming influence for the visitors.
+Tall statues of standing Golden Buddha on all four sides of the temple glowing amidst the candlelights cast a calming influence on the visitors.
 Check out the ancient paintings of the Buddha on the walls.

 Among the marvellous temples in Bagan is Shwesandaw, a large white pyramid-style temple with five rounds of terraces leading to a tapering stupa.
 Surrounded by a well-maintained little green garden, the Pagoda magnificently towers against a lovely backdrop.
-This Pagoda is walled, meaning there are no entry doors or statues installed, which is typical for the temples in Myanmar.
+This Pagoda is walled, meaning there are no entry doors or statues installed, which is typical for temples in Myanmar.

 Shwesandaw Pagoda used to be one of the top spots for watching sunrise and sunset in Bagan, thanks to its height.
 Climbing upon temples was banned in 2019, which means you can’t access the stairs anymore.